Your Texas Family Law Attorney

 Beyond the cooperation of both parties involved and state regulations, a divorce timeline also may depend on county workloads.
 Again, if filing for an uncontested, no-fault divorce, it may be granted in one to several months.
 However, if not amicable, the timeline will depend on caseloads and a trial.

 Divorces can be quickly resolved if both parties agree, but even one disagreement can lead to a lengthy timeline.
-Call a family lawyer Arlington trusts to discuss your options.
-For more information on alimony and what affects alimony payments, please reach out to an Arlington, TX family lawyer Brandy Austin Law Firm, PLLC now.
+For more information on alimony and what affects alimony payments, please reach out to Brandy Austin Law Firm, PLLC now.

 We strongly believe in a team approach to family law.
 Our team provides you the resources of our entire firm when the occasion arises.
 We may also bring in experts and professionals from disciplines including finance, accounting, parenting, trial consulting, tax planning, and psychology to develop a strong, effective case depending on your needs.

 If you are considering a divorce in Tarrant, Johnson, or Dallas County, speaking with a Brandy Austin Law Firm divorce lawyer will prepare you for the long road ahead.
 We can help you move forward from a position of strength while protecting your assets and interests by meeting and helping you define your goals and desired outcomes.
-Our local family lawyers Arlington TX trusts are highly accomplished and compassionate legal advocates.
+Our Texas family law attorneys are highly accomplished and compassionate legal advocates.
 As a full-service law firm, we not only handle family law cases, but multiple practice areas so we have a better grasp on the unique issues you may face, whether they include business, probate, criminal, bankruptcy, or injuries.

 Communities We Serve

-From our office, family lawyers Arlington TX counts on consults with and represents individuals in divorce and family law matters in Fort Worth, Grand Prairie, Dallas, Burleson, Mansfield, Kennedale, and throughout North Texas.
+We consult with and represents individuals in divorce and family law matters in Fort Worth, Grand Prairie, Dallas, Burleson, Mansfield, Kennedale, and throughout North Texas.
 Centrally located in the heart of DFW, our office is easily accessible from several North Texas neighborhoods.
-Our top family lawyers Arlington TX counts on represent out-of-state and international clients in Texas State based matters.
 We also facilitate ongoing client meetings through video-conferencing for the convenience of our clients, which provides local clients an opportunity to avoid traffic, and out-of-state and international clients the ability to speak face-to-face with their attorneys.

 Although there are exceptions to this rule, there are three primary kinds of family legal matters.